2021–22 FC Ararat Yerevan season: Season events

 On 18 June, Ararat Yerevan announced the signing of Arsen Sadoyan from Urartu.

 On 21 June, Ararat Yerevan announced the signing of Erik Vardanyan from Urartu, and Alik Arakelyan from Pyunik.

 On 29 June, Ararat Yerevan announced the signing of Gor Malakyan from Pyunik, with Robert Darbinyan also joining from Pyunik the following day.

 On 2 July, Ararat Yerevan announced the signing of Serges Déblé from Viborg.

 On 22 July, Ararat Yerevan announced the signing of Isah Aliyu from Urartu.

 On 26 July, Ararat Yerevan announced the signing of Iván Díaz from Sereď.

 On 1 August, Ararat Yerevan announced that Karen Muradyan had left the club after his contract had expired.

-On 25 September, Christian Ouguehi, Armand Dagrou, Sery Narcisse, Sosthène Tiehide and Amara Traoré all joined Ararat Yerevan from RC Abidjan.
+On 25 September, Dimitri Legbo, Armand Dagrou, Sery Narcisse, Sosthène Tiehide and Amara Traoré all joined Ararat Yerevan from RC Abidjan.

 On 11 January, Head Coach Vardan Bichakhchyan left Ararat Yerevan by mutual consent.

 On 14 January, Ararat Yerevan terminated their contracts with Yacouba Silue and Serges Déblé by mutual consent.

 On 25 January, Edgar Torosyan was appointed as Head Coach of Ararat Yerevan.